Making more sense than anything anybody else out there happens to be talking about, documented to be almost always right.

 It doesn't sound like somebody who's going to matriculate to the center.

-But as I watch Obama, I'm watching him now, he's announcing another um staff departure from his regime.
+But as I watch Obama, I'm watching him now.

-And as I I listened to Obama this morning in his jobs numbers speech in Maryland, there's no life.
+And as I listened to Obama this morning in his jobs numbers speech in Maryland, there's no life.

 There's no energy.

-There's no emotion anymore, what this guy is saying.
+There's no emotion anymore what this guy is saying.

 And one of the reasons is he's lying.